John Milius: Dirty Harry and Judge Roy Bean

 Milius wrote an uncredited draft of Dirty Harry (1971).
 He says his contribution to the film was "A lot of guns.
 And the attitude of Dirty Harry, being a cop who was ruthless.
 I think it's fairly obvious if you look at the rest of my work what parts are mine.
 The cop being the same as the killer except he has a badge.
 And being lonely."
 Dirty Harry was an enormous box office hit.

 George Hamilton hired Milius to rewrite Evel Knievel (1971), a biopic of the stunt rider, at a fee of $1,000 a day.
 Milius re-did the entire script over seven days.

 He wrote an original script, The Life and Times of Judge Roy Bean, about the famous judge.
 He offered it for $150,000 if he could direct, but could find no takers.
 He sold it to First Artists for $300,000, then extremely high for a script.
 Directed by John Huston and starring Paul Newman, it was a moderate hit, although Milius disliked the final result.
 "I fought every day", he said.
 "And I was blooded well.
 I was treated horribly."
 More popular was Jeremiah Johnson.

 Milius did some work with David Giler on the script which became The Black Bird.

 By now Milius was one of the most sought after screenwriters in Hollywood, seen as a colorful character with a talent for lively interviews.
 His self-styled "Zen Anarchist"/"American samurai" persona made him stand out in Hollywood.
-For instance, he only rewrote Dirty Harry on the proviso he was given an expensive gun.
-He was also the inspiration for the character of Big John in the enormously successful American Graffiti (1973).
+For instance, he rewrote Dirty Harry only on the condition that he be given an expensive gun.
+He was also one of the inspirations for the character of John Milner in the enormously successful American Graffiti (1973).
 Milius said of this film, "I guess he [Lucas] saw me in that light because I was a surfer going past my time."

 He also wrote the first draft of the Dirty Harry sequel, Magnum Force (1973).
 Milius later said "I don't like Magnum Force.
 Of all the films I had anything to do with, I like it least.
 They changed a lot of things in a cheap and distasteful manner."
-However, it was successful at the box office.
+It was however successful at the box office.